 The research study aimed to study specialist police officers' experiences of dealing with victims and offenders involved in 'County Lines' drug supply networks, providing insight from a professionally grounded perspective.
-To this end the research questions address: 1) what challenges are faced in investigating 'County Lines' related offending and case management, and 2) how issues of vulnerability, safeguarding, and referral are perceived and acted upon within the current legal and policy framework.
-Ethical approval for the research project was granted by [Authors' institution Ethics Committee reference here].
+To this end the research questions address: (1) what challenges are faced in investigating 'County Lines' related offending and case management, and (2) how issues of vulnerability, safeguarding, and referral are perceived and acted upon within the current legal and policy framework.
+Ethical approval for the research project was granted by Canterbury Christ Church University's Faculty Ethics Committee.

 The study applied a constructivist, qualitative approach (Charmaz, 2014), comprising semi-structured, one-to-one interviews with eight police officers of various ranks and roles.
 These were members of a specialist team deployed to deal with 'County Lines' drug supply networks in a single, provincial police service in southern England.
-The participants were engaged in face-to-face semi-structured interviews lasting up to 60 minutes each, these were the primary means of data collection.
-In addition, to facilitate rapport-building with participants, provide context to the interviews, and heighten the researcher's theoretical sensitivity to the research problem, non-participant observation of 'in-house' training about modern slavery and human trafficking, and an extended 'Hydra' training exercise was conducted (Bryant and Charmaz, 2007; Charmaz, 2014; Emerson, Fretz and Shaw, 2011).
+The participants were engaged in face-to-face semi-structured interviews lasting up to 60 min each, these were the primary means of data collection.
+In addition, to facilitate rapport-building with participants, provide context to the interviews, and heighten the researcher's theoretical sensitivity to the research problem, non-participant observation of 'in-house' training about modern slavery and human trafficking, and an extended 'Hydra'2 training exercise was conducted (Bryant and Charmaz, 2007; Charmaz, 2014; Emerson et al., 2011).

-The sample of participants3 (n=8) comprised two detective constables (DC), two police constables (PC), two detective sergeants (DS), and two detective chief inspectors (DCI).
+The sample of participants3 (n = 8) comprised two detective constables (DC), two police constables (PC), two detective sergeants (DS), and two detective chief inspectors (DCI).
 The sampling method was purposive (Daniel, 2012), with negotiated access to a cohort of officers selected because of their expertise and its specific relevance to the research problem.
 Each participant was provided with an information sheet about the research project and the interview process.
-Informed consent was gained in writing before each interview and
+Informed consent was gained in writing before each interview and confirmed at the start of each.
+While a small cohort, the demonstrable depth and breadth of knowledge and expertise carry considerable epistemic authority; adding to the dependability, transferability, credibility, and conformability of the research study (Eriksson and Kovalainen, 2008; Guba and Lincoln, 1994).